99002531/sdlc-_rohith_99002531/movie_management/3_Implementation/readme.md

 here we do store various aspect of movie such as imdb rating, name, released year and price of movie

-if anyone wants to buy a movie it displays list of movies avialble
+if anyone wants to buy a movie it displays list of movies available

 user select anyone of the movie